 External therapyThis section has been translated automatically.

-- Brushing with aqueous antiseptic solutions such as quinolinol (e.g. quinosol 1:1000), R042 or dye solutions such as aqueous eosin solution ( eosin disodium solution, ethanol-containing 0.5/1/2%, eosin disodium solution, aqueous 0.5/1/2%) or methylrosanilinium chloride solution.
+- Brushing with aqueous antiseptic solutions such as quinolinol (e.g. quinosol 1:1000) or dye solutions such as aqueous eosin solution ( eosin disodium solution, ethanol-containing 0.5/1/2%, eosin disodium solution, aqueous 0.5/1/2%) or methylrosanilinium chloride solution.

-Notice!
-Do not use highly fatty bases in intertriginous macerations, as this will lead to an occlusive effect without evaporation.
-Instead use aqueous solutions or pastes!
+Reminder.
+Do not use strongly lipid-containing bases for intertriginous macerations as this leads to an occlusive effect without evaporation.
+Use aqueous solutions or pastes instead!

 Note(s)This section has been translated automatically.